jinghanzhang1998/jinghanzhang1998.github.io/_publications/2025-ijcai-leka.md

 excerpt: "This paper proposes LEKA, a Large Language Model–Enhanced Knowledge Augmentation framework that actively retrieves and aligns transferable knowledge across domains for improved data efficiency and transfer learning performance."
 ---

-Humans excel at **analogical learning** and **knowledge transfer**, intuitively identifying which knowledge sources are appropriate for new problems.
-Emulating this capability in models remains a challenge: while it is straightforward to feed more data or train on larger corpora, enabling models to **select and analogize useful knowledge** is far more complex.

-We propose **LEKA (LLM-Enhanced Knowledge Augmentation)**, a framework that enables models to autonomously **retrieve**, **align**, and **integrate** knowledge from external sources to improve transfer learning.
-LEKA extracts key information from target-domain text, retrieves semantically related data from large external libraries, and harmonizes the retrieved knowledge with the target domain in both **feature space** and **marginal probability measures**.

-Extensive experiments across multiple domains demonstrate that LEKA significantly reduces computational cost, automates data alignment, and improves transfer learning outcomes—showcasing a step toward **self-directed knowledge utilization** in LLMs.
+Humans excel in analogical learning and knowledge transfer and, more importantly, possess a unique understanding of identifying appropriate sources of knowledge.
+From a model's perspective, this presents an interesting challenge.
+If models could autonomously retrieve knowledge useful for transfer or decision-making to solve problems, they would transition from passively acquiring to actively accessing and learning from knowledge.
+However, filling models with knowledge is relatively straightforward -- it simply requires more training and accessible knowledge bases.
+The more complex task is teaching models about which knowledge can be analogized and transferred.
+Therefore, we design a knowledge augmentation method, LEKA, for knowledge transfer that actively searches for suitable knowledge sources that can enrich the target domain's knowledge.
+This LEKA method extracts key information from the target domain's textual information, retrieves pertinent data from external data libraries, and harmonizes retrieved data with the target domain data in feature space and marginal probability measures.
+We validate the effectiveness of our approach through extensive experiments across various domains and demonstrate significant improvements over traditional methods in reducing computational costs, automating data alignment, and optimizing transfer learning outcomes.

 📄 *In Proceedings of the 34th International Joint Conference on Artificial Intelligence (IJCAI 2025).*
 🔗 [Paper Link (arXiv:2501.17802)](https://arxiv.org/abs/2501.17802)